CodingNomads/mentor-docs/docs/03_mentorship_process.md

 Therefore, we welcome you to:

 - Check Discord regularly
-- Prompt your students to discuss questions on the forum
+- Prompt your students to discuss questions on Discord
 - Answer your students' questions
 - Answer other students' questions
 - Contribute interesting posts

-The more information you and your students share in the public forum, the more benefit will come to the rest of our community.
+The more questions and answers and discussion that you and your students share in Discord, the more benefit will come to the rest of our community.

 ### Stay Up-To-Date With Your Students' Progress